 The school is a Foundation First School.
-There are approximately 292 pupils from Nursery to Year 4.
-The building has two halls.
-We have 8 classrooms for Key stages 1 and 2.
-The Foundation Stage Unit for Nursery and Reception age children consists of three classrooms and an outside play area.
-We have a changing spaces room, community room, medical room, library and computer suite and each year group has a break out space suitable for use with small groups.

-The grounds include a hard surfaced playing area featuring various playground games, plus spacious playing fields equipped with an outdoor activity trail and games pitches, an outdoor 'classroom' and role-play area.
+There are approximately 270 pupils from Nursery to Year 4.
+The building has a large hall and adjoining dining area.
+We have six classrooms for Key stages 1 and 2.
+The Foundation Stage Unit for Nursery and Reception age children consists of three classrooms and an outside play area / outdoor classroom.
+We have a medical room, library and computer suite.
+The grounds include a hard surfaced playing area featuring various playground games, plus spacious playing fields equipped with an outdoor activity trail and football, hockey and rounders pitches, an outdoor 'classroom' and role-play area.
 Our Early Years Garden is located next to the Foundation Stage Unit.